Mirage Film Festival

-The MIRAGE Film Festival is a year-round initiative and international film festival dedicated to the art of cinema and the craft of filmmaking in Oslo, Norway.Set in October, the festival presents a curated selection of films; including films awarded at major festivals such as Cannes, Berlinale, Venice, Rotterdam, Visions du Réel, and CPH:DOX.
+The Mirage Film Festival is an annual documentary film festival in Norway.

+Set in Oslo, the festival annually presents a curated selection of creative documentary films awarded in the major events in the fields; including, Cannes, Berlinale, Venice, Rotterdam, Visions du Réel, and CPH:DOX.
-MIRAGE Professionals is the festival's industry branch.

-Each year, the festival hands out its acclaimed MIRAGE Sculpture Award for Editing, Cinematography, Sound Design, and Directing.

-A one-person jury decides the award as a recognition from one artist to the other.
+The festival also presents artistic and experimental films, hybrid works, and retrospectives of classics within the documentary genre.

-Filmmakers who have participated to the event include Victor Kossakovsky, Payal Kapadia, Albert Serra, Pierre-Yves Vandeweerd, Tsai Ming-liang, Emilija Škarnulytė, Verena Paravel, Lucien Castaing-Taylor.
+Filmmakers who have participated to the event include Pierre-Yves Vandeweerd, Payal Kapadia, Tsai Ming-liang, Emilija Škarnulytė, Verena Paravel, Lucien Castaing-Taylor.